Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Introduction

-For partially observed models \cite{FlPa82} has arrived at existence results via {\it belief}-separation, and Bismut \cite{bismut1982partially} has arrived at existence results, through an approach which avoids separation.
+In the continuous-time theory, the analysis in the literature has primarily been restricted to fully observed and, to some extent, partially observed models: For fully observed models, there is an extensive literature, and we refer the reader to \cite{kushner1990numerical,kushner2001numerical, kushner2012weak} \cite{BJ-06, JPR-19P, KN99A, KN98A, KN2000A} for a detailed analysis and review.
+We will relax some of the technical regularity conditions studied in these papers.
+For partially observed models \cite{FlPa82} has arrived at existence results via {\it belief}-separation, and \cite{bismut1982partially} has arrived at existence results, through an approach which avoids separation.
 These papers adopted a {\it wide-sense admissible control policy} framework (see \cite[Definition 1.3]{bismut1982partially} and \cite[p.
 264 and Lemma 2.3]{FlPa82}) which essentially places a {\it Young topology} on the space of measurement and control action processes with a fixed, Brownian, marginal on the measurement process and with a martingale condition on the measurements, given the past control and measurements, ensuring that the control policies are non-anticipative.
 We note that the topology adopted in \cite{kushner1990numerical,kushner2001numerical,kushner2012weak}, where one considers a Young topology (instead of the joint product space of measurements and actions) on the time and action spaces with the random measures defined on this space having a fixed marginal on the time variable, and the measures being independent of future driving noise invites a discrete-time approximation more naturally (compared with the formulation \cite{bismut1982partially}\cite{FlPa82}) since time appears as a separate parameter.
 For uncontrolled partially observable continuous-time models, the authors in \cite{MasiRung81,di1982approximation, KHJFil79}, established discrete-time approximation results\,.
 In particular, \cite{MasiRung81,di1982approximation, KHJFil79} prove that the discrete-time model weakly converges to the continuous-time model as the parameter of the discretization approaches to zero\,.
 By using an updating/prediction procedure, a similar discretization approach is proposed in \cite{MRTSAP09} and used to study an allocation problems in finance in the context of a non-stationary economy.
+Again, for the uncontrolled model, in \cite{Crisan2022} the authors studied a high order approximations of the solution of the stochastic filtering problem and derived their path-wise representation\,.
+Also, they established the robustness property of the discretized solutions\,.